airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 -- [link](https://whimsical.com/state-TYX5bSCVtVF4BU1JbUwfpZ) to source image

 ### State Types
-In addition to allowing a Source to checkpoint data replication, the state object is structure to allow for the ability to configure and reset streams in isolation from each other.
+In addition to allowing a Source to checkpoint data replication, the state object allows for the ability to configure and reset streams in isolation from each other.
 For example, if adding or removing a stream, it is possible to do so without affecting the state of any other stream in the Source.

 There are 3 types of state: Stream, Global, and Legacy.